Attwood

 Attwood's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-The rate of private health cover was found to be very high at approximately 57% of the total population (~1,881 people), compared to 49.5% across Greater Melbourne.
-The most common medical conditions in the area were asthma and arthritis, impacting 7.5% and 7.2% of residents respectively.
-Seventy-two point eight percent declared themselves completely clear of medical ailments, compared to 76.3% across Greater Melbourne.
-Thirteen point nine percent of residents are aged 65 and over (459 people), which is higher than the 10.8% in Greater Melbourne.
-Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.
+Mortality rates and chronic condition prevalence were low across both young and old age cohorts.
+The rate of private health cover was very high at approximately 57% of the total population, which is around 1,881 people.
+The most common medical conditions in the area were asthma and arthritis, impacting 7.5 and 7.2% of residents respectively.
+A significant majority, 72.8%, declared themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+Working-age residents had notably low chronic condition prevalence.
+The area has 14.6% of residents aged 65 and over, totaling 483 people.
+Health outcomes among seniors were particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health